Kingxukai/linux/Documentation/power/swsusp.rst

   suspend-to-disk which is available as separate patches for 2.4 and 2.6 kernels from swsusp.sourceforge.net.
 It includes support for SMP, 4GB highmem and preemption.
-It also has a extensible architecture that allows for arbitrary transformations on the image (compression, encryption) and arbitrary backends for writing the image (eg to swap or an NFS share[Work In Progress]).
-Questions regarding suspend2 should be sent to the mailing list available through the suspend2 website, and not to the Linux Kernel Mailing List.
-We are working toward merging suspend2 into the mainline kernel.
+It also has a extensible architecture that allows for arbitrary transformations on the woke image (compression, encryption) and arbitrary backends for writing the woke image (eg to swap or an NFS share[Work In Progress]).
+Questions regarding suspend2 should be sent to the woke mailing list available through the woke suspend2 website, and not to the woke Linux Kernel Mailing List.
+We are working toward merging suspend2 into the woke mainline kernel.

 Q:
-  What is the freezing of tasks and why are we using it?
+  What is the woke freezing of tasks and why are we using it?

 A:
   The freezing of tasks is a mechanism by which user space processes and some